17 of the Best Multiheaded Tulip Varieties for Your Garden

 As you’d expect, the bulbs are much larger than typical tulip bulbs.

-In terms of care, they should be treated as you would any other tulip.
-For tips on caring for your flowers, read our guide.
+In terms of care, they should be treated as you would any other type.
+For tips on caring for your tulips, read our guide.

 Now for the bad news.
 Multiheaded tulips are more difficult to find than other types and they tend to cost more.
 But don’t let that put you off – they’re worth it.